rioj7/vscode-file-templates/README.md

 * Use [variables](#template-variables) for Author Name, Date, File Path, User input and Snippets.
 * [Construct the file name](#construct-template-filename) with variables on first line of template

+## Known problems

+* If you have opened a **Multiroot Workspace** and you have no editor/file open and you select the command **Files: New File from Template** from the Command Palette, or use the a shortcut key, you get a QuickPick selection with the text **Select a folder to choose templates from and to place the file**.
+If you escape this QuickPick because you want to abort the new file creation you also have to abort the QuickPick selection with the text **Select a template to create from**.
+The reason is that if you want to create a new file on an absolute path but you want to choose a global template you can escape the folder selection but you want to choose a template.

 ## Usage

 The locations, if needed, for the **User** Templates and **Multiroot Workspace** Templates need to be defined by the user in the [Templates Location](#templates-location) settings.